sarbal/AuPairWise/data/README.txt

 #################################################################################

 pairs.Rdata contains the gene pairs for use in the AuPairWise method.
-There are 6 variables contained in the binary file.
+There are 6 variables in the binary file.
 The housekeeping interactions or stoichiometric pairs are contained in the "stoich.pairs" variable.
 All pairs are labelled by their human entrez gene ID.